wyoibc/2023repres_popgen/RADseq_processing.md

 If you need help with ipyrad outside of this workshop for specific issues, you can always post [here](https://app.gitter.im/#/room/#dereneaton_ipyrad:gitter.im).
 Isaac is very responsive to queries.

+* ipyrad is what I have always used to assemble my RADseq data, but it is certainly not the only option.
+[Stacks](https://catchenlab.life.illinois.edu/stacks/) is another popular option, or there are various ways to manually assemble or map RADseq data.

 <br>
 <br>